Polarised Electromagnetic wave propagation through the ferromagnet: Phase boundary of dynamic phase transition

 The $s(x,y,t)$ represents the Ising spin variable ($\pm 1$) at lattice site $(x,y)$ at time $t$ on a square lattice of linear size $L$. $J (> 0)$ is the ferromagnetic (taken here as uniform) interaction strength.
-The first sum for Ising spin-spin interaction is carried over the nearest neighbours only.
+The summation in the first term represents the Ising spin-spin interaction and is carried over the nearest neighbours only.
 The $h(x,y,t)$ is the value of the magnetic field (at point $(x,y)$ and at any time $t$) of the propagating electromagnetic wave.
-It may be noted here that the electroagnetic wave is linearly polarised in such a way that the direction of magnetic field is parallel to that of the spins.
+It may be noted here that the electromagnetic wave is linearly polarised in such a way that the direction of magnetic field is parallel to that of the spins.
 For a propagating magnetic field wave $h(x,y,t)$ takes the form

 The $h_0$, $f$ and $\lambda$ represent the amplitude, frequency and the wavelength respectively of the propagating electromagnetic field wave which propagates along the y-direction.
-In the present simulation, a $L\times L$ square lattice (in contact with a heat reservoir of temperature $T$) is considered.
-The boundary condition, used here, is periodic in both ($x$ and $y$) direction.
-The initial ($t=0$) configuration, as half of the total number (selected randomly) of spins are up ($s(x,y,t=0) = +1$ for all $x$ and $y$)), is taken here.
-This configuration of spins, corresponds to the high temperature disordered (paramagnetic) phase.
-The spins are updated randomly (a site ($x,y$) is chosen at random) and the spin flip occurs (at temperature $T$) according to the Metropolis rate\cite{binder} $W$
+In the present simulation, a $L\times L$ square lattice is considered.
+The boundary condition, used here, is periodic in both the ($x$ and $y$) directions.
+The initial ($t=0$) configuration, is chosen as the half of the total number (selected randomly) of spins are up ($s(x,y,t=0) = +1$).
+This configuration of spins, corresponds to the high temperature disordered phase.
+The spins are updated randomly (a site ($x,y$) is chosen at random) and spin flip occurs (at temperature $T$) according to the Metropolis rate\cite{binder} ($W$)